Camilla Leung

 Camilla Leung is a Hong Kong international lawn bowler.

 Bowls career

-Leung was selected as part of the five woman team by Hong Kong for the 2012 World Outdoor Bowls Championship, which was be held in Adelaide, Australia.
+Leung was selected as part of the five woman team by Hong Kong for the 2012 World Outdoor Bowls Championship, which was held in Adelaide, Australia.

 She won a triples gold medal (with Grace Chu and Elizabeth Li), at the 2005 Asia Pacific Bowls Championships, held in Melbourne.
 Two years later she won a fours bronze at the 2007 event.